jbanson1/Study/AWS_Solutions_Architect/README.md

 Using prefixes oor creating subdirectories can increase requests per seconds.

 2.

+### Uploads
+1. Multipart Uploads:

+Enables the user to split an object into parts and upload the parallel.
+It is required for objects larger than 5GB and recommended for files over 100 MB.(Increases Efficiency)

+### Downloads

+1.

 # Building Virtual Private Cloud
 Virtual Private Cloud is a service that islotaed from other virtual networks.